-LARA is a consortium of several cities in Southern California.
-We are currently 18 cities strong (and counting!)
-The Los Angeles Area Regional Agency was formed by conscious recycling advocates from the member cities.
+The Los Angeles Regional Agency (LARA) is a consortium of several cities in Southern California.
+We are currently 18 cities strong (and counting).
+LARA was formed by conscientious recycling advocates from the member cities.

 To enhance the quality of living in member communities through conscious means of promoting environmental sustainability and responsibility